Netlaw Media Limited (“we”, “us” or “our”) are committed to protecting and respecting your privacy.

 We use information held about you in the following ways:

-We may use your information, or permit selected third parties to use your information, to provide you with information about Netlaw Media or third party service providers, offers, promotions and services which we believe may be of interest to you and we or they may contact you about these by email, SMS, post or telephone.
+We may use your information, to provide you with information about Netlaw Media or third party service providers, offers, promotions and services which we believe may be of interest to you and we may contact you about these by email, SMS, post or telephone.

 If you do not want us to use your data in this way, or to pass your details onto third parties for marketing purposes, you have the right to prevent this.
 For further details, please see the section below headed “Your Rights”.